ebanx/woocommerce-gateway-ebanx-local/readme.txt

 === EBANX Local Payment Gateway for WooCommerce ===

 Contributors: ebanxpay
 Tags: credit card, boleto, ebanx, woocommerce, local payment gateway, brazil, cash payment, local payment, card payment, one-click payment, alternative payments, payment processing
 Requires at least: 5.0
 Tested up to: 5.3
 Stable tag: 2.0.1
+Requires PHP: 5.6.0
 License: Apache v2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-Offer Latin American local payment methods & increase your conversion rates with the solution used by AliExpress, AirBnB and Spotify in Brazil.
+With EBANX Pay WooCommerce plugin you will be able to process cash and credit card payments in Brazil.

 == Description ==

+[EBANX Pay](https://www.ebanxpay.com/) is a payment processor that offers complete solutions for national businesses wanting to sell more in Brazil.
+Whether you are an enterprise or running your own startup, EBANX Pay can help you sell more with ease and efficiency.

-Accept with ease and security, the most popular local payment methods throughout Latin America and receive your settlement for all sales made, anywhere in the world.
+The installation of EBANX Pay Gateway for WooCommerce is a 100% free and allows you to accept the most popular local payment methods in Brazil.

-The WooCommerce EBANX Payment Gateway plugin will enable you to significantly increase your cross-border sales & conversion rates selling like a local in the world’s fastest growing eCommerce markets in Latin America.

-Ready to accept local payments but don’t have an account yet?
-Finish our [simple sign-up](https://www.ebanx.com/business/en/dashboard) or [request a call] (https://business.ebanx.com/en/contact-sales) with a Business Development Executive.

-**Plugin Description**
+With the EBANX Pay Gateway for WooCommerce you will be able to process relevant cash and credit card payments in Brazil.

+You can install the EBANX Pay with a few steps and get impressive results.

-The WooCommerce EBANX Local Payment Gateway plugin allows you to accept local payment methods directly on your eCommerce store.
-Using the EBANX Pay plugin you can process relevant cash and credit card payments in Brazil and access over 2.4M EBANX Account users, furthermore 30M Latin America unique end users. **No technical knowledge is needed to get impressive results; the installation is simple how it should be.**
+**No technical knowledge is needed to get impressive results; the installation is simple how it should be.**

-**EBANX Advantages**
+**EBANX Pay Advantages**

-* Security is already taken care of, the customer’s sensitive data doesn’t go to your server but is saved in EBANX environment using PCI standards
+* Security is already taken care of, the customer’s sensitive data doesn’t go to your server but is saved in EBANX environment using PCI standard
 * One-click purchases which allow your client to skip the checkout process
 * Checkout payment form is responsive and adapts nicely to all mobile screen sizes and themes
-* Everything you need in one plugin, you don’t have to install any external plugins or extensions
+* Everything you need in one integration, you don’t have to install any external plugins or extensions
-* Sell to over 2.4M EBANX Account users
-* Join eCommerce merchants such as AliExpress, Airbnb and Spotify

 **Customize and Manage Your Payments**

-With the EBANX plugin, you can:
+With the EBANX Pay plugin, you can:

-* Choose which payment methods are displayed on your checkout page
+* Choose which payment methods are displayed at checkout
-* Set a maximum number of installments
+* Set a maximum number of instalments
 * Select an expiration date for cash payments
-* Have all the requested information gathered on one checkout page entirely integrated with your platform
-* Allow your customers to save their credit card to buy with just one-click and improve your conversions
+* Allow customers to save their credit card information and buy with just one-click and improve your conversions
-* Set individual interest rates for each credit card installment plan
+* Set individual interest rates for each credit card instalment plan
 * Create orders & request refunds directly in your WooCommerce store
-* Accept Local Currencies based on your WooCommerce Currency Options, to be processed by EBANX

 The plugin also includes: